writethedocs/www/docs/index.rst

 Meetups
 ~~~~~~~

 We have meetups in multiple cities every month.
-The `Meetups
-page :doc:`meetups/index` has more information.
+The :doc:`/meetups/index` page has more information.

 Forum
 ~~~~~